aardid/volc_forecast_tl/README.md

 # Whakaari
-Eruption forecast model for Whakaari (White Island, New Zealand).
+Eruption forecast model for multiple volcanoes usgin machine transfer-learning.
 This model implements a time series feature engineering and classification workflow that issues eruption alerts based on real-time tremor data.
 This is the real-time version for running on a VM with html forecaster output and email alerting.

+Note: this a derived code from https://github.com/ddempsey/whakaari implemented for for Whakaari (White Island, New Zealand).
+Copyright (c) 2020 David Dempsey

 ## Installation